8 calls in 2 hours (2)

 Saori’s letter thanked Ishikawa for reporting.
 Through Masamura, she hoped that Kyodo News’ evaluation of Ishikawa would improve.

-Hayato Fukuura’s 6th death anniversary.
+Hayato Fukuura’s sixth anniversary of a death.
 Bereaved family members praying under the tree where Hayato died, and reporters. = (Photo by Nanami Nakagawa on April 20, 2023)

 Reason for sending castella

 In the evening of December 5, 2022, Saori’s phone rang.
 When she saw a number on the display that she didn’t recognize, Saori was struck.
 “It’s Kyodo News!”

 When she answered the phone, she heard a male voice.

 “My name is Masamura, Kyodo News Chiba bureau chief.”

 Saori’s prediction was correct.
 Two days ago, Saori sent a letter to the Chiba bureau chief, with Nagasaki’s famous Bunmeido castella cake.
 She received a call from Masamura, the bureau chief, to thank her.

 Masamura seemed to have seen the word “castella” written on the shipping label and said to Saori.